hyperstack-org/hyperstack/docs/authorization-policies.md

 #### Acting User

-HyperMesh uses the same `acting_user` method that reactive-record permissions uses.
-This method is typically defined in the ApplicationController and would normally pick up the current session user, and return an appropriate object.
+HyperMesh looks for an `acting_user` method typically defined in the ApplicationController and would normally pick up the current session user, and return an appropriate object.

 ```ruby
 class ApplicationController < ActiveController::Base